google/codeworld/web/help/codeworld.md

 ----------------

 The world type is the first big choice you make when building a simulation.
 In the simulation above, the world was a point.
-That doesn't mean that all your simulations will be the same.
-You should ask yourself: what do you need to *remember* for the simulation to continue.
+When you write your own simulations, though, the world type can be whatever you choose.
+The world type is your answer to this question:  What do I need to *remember* for the simulation to continue.

 Think of these possibilities:
 * Do you need to remember the *locations* of things?